If the server resources are tight, how will the PID log show when the AnQiCMS process is killed by the system OOM (Out Of Memory)?

 ...

-You will see a PID changing from '1' to '0', followed by the 'NOT running' prompt and the startup command, and then the new PID appears again.This 'PID disappearance-restart-new PID appearance' pattern is a strong signal that the AnQiCMS process was interrupted abnormally and was automatically restored by the guardian script.Although it does not directly state OOM, but combined with the sudden stop of the application logs, it points to the possibility of the system being forcibly terminated.
+You will see a PID change from '1' to '0', followed by the 'NOT running' prompt and the startup command, and then the new PID appears again.This "PID disappearance-restart-new PID appearance" pattern is a strong signal that the AnQiCMS process has been interrupted abnormally and has been automatically restored by the guardian script.Although it does not directly indicate OOM, but combined with the sudden stop of the application log, it points to the possibility of system forced termination.

-2.running.log: A sudden calm
+2.running.log: A sudden stop of tranquility

-Therefore,running.logThe characteristics shown are:
+Therefore,running.logThe characteristics manifested in it are:

-- The log timestamp jumpsEnglish: When the guardian script restarts AnQiCMS, a new process will start writing logs.You will find that the log timestamp jumps suddenly from a certain point to the time after restart, and the context of the new log has no connection with the old log, as if it is a completely independent session.
+- Log timestamp jumpAfter the guardian script restarts AnQiCMS, a new process will start writing logs.You will find that the log timestamp suddenly jumps to the time after the restart, and the context of the new log has no relation to the old log, as if it is a completely independent session.

-3. System kernel log: conclusive 'death certificate'
+3. System kernel log: A conclusive 'death certificate'.

 In the Linux system, you can find the relevant logs at the following location: